austinjb995/Personal-Website-Flask-App/README.md

 ## Possible Planned Features/Things I would like to add
 - Support for other image boards
 - Making everything more "pretty" i.e more front end work with CSS and JS
-- Open to more ideas
+- Add the most used tags in the e621 search
+- Implement a popular button to cache and display popular images

 ---
 # Automated Install Script